wglass/lighthouse/docs/source/examples/api_meta_cluster_with_proxies.rst

     "sprockets" []
   }

-POST requests require a "sprocket" param and will add a new sprocket to the set::
+POST requests require a "sprocket" parameter and will add a new sprocket to the set::

   $ curl -XPOST -d"sprocket=bar" http://<docker_ip>:<port>/api/sprockets